 In Windows 8 and 8.1, the Show status bar option controls whether you can see the number of selected items and use quick access buttons for switching between Details and Large Thumbnails views.

 In Windows Vista and newer, you can have check boxes for selecting files and folders instead of using mouse with Shift and Ctrl keys on keyboard.
 If you like this, check the Use check boxes to select items box.
+This option is enabled on touch-screen devices by default.

 Use simple file sharing (Windows XP Professional only) and Use Sharing Wizard (Windows Vista, 7, 8 and 8.1) control whether you can use a simple wizard-driven interface for setting user access to shared files, folders and resources.
 In Windows XP Professional, enabling this option hides the Security tab of file or folder properties window.
 You can read more about file system permissions in this article.